dshulyak/playground/README.md

     --partition '50% 30% 20% every 30m duration 10s'
     --partition '1,2 3 4,5 every 30m duration 10s'
     can do it with nft by dropping traffic on the bridge that is from src => dst and dst => src
 - [ ] slow/faulty disk emulation
-    need to research how it can be done
+    not clear if i will use it.
+- [ ] cgroups v2 for memory and cpu shares
+    not clear if i will use it.
+- [ ] distribute environment.
+    very complicated. likely out of scope